EVondrus/SnapSortAI/README.md

 ### CNN Architecture
 - **Input**: 32x32 RGB images.
 - **Layers**: Convolutional layers with ReLU activation, followed by max-pooling and dense layers.
-- **Regularization**: Dropout and batch normalization to prevent overfitting.
+- **Regularization**: Dropout and batch normalization and L2 to prevent overfitting.

 ### Preprocessing
 - **Rescaling**: Images normalized to [0, 1].